sourcegraph/about/handbook/engineering/incidents/index.md

 - There is a security issue with Sourcegraph.
 - The `main` build is broken.

-Incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) via [incident.io](incident_io).
+Incidents can be reported by anyone (e.g. customers, Sourcegraph teammates) via incident.<unlink></unlink>io.
 The first Sourcegraph teammate (regardless of their role) that becomes aware of an incident is responsible for taking a few actions:

 1. If the incident was reported by someone outside of Sourcegraph, acknowledge that the incident is being handled.
 2. Start a new incident with the incident.<unlink></unlink>io Slack bot: `/incident`
    - set the description and (severity)[severity] from the modal in Slack
    - this will create a new chatroom in Slack where all other communication should occur
-3. Identify an engineer to be the [Incident Lead](incident_lead)
+3. Identify an engineer to be the [Incident Lead](#incident-lead)
    - If you are an engineer and available for 30 minutes, then you should [triage the incident](#triage).
    - If you are not an engineer or are not available to triage the incident, then ask the on-call engineer to triage the incident.
      - You can find out who is on-call by typing `/genie whoisoncall` in Slack.